azrielbsi/weather/README.md

 # My Project

-This content is dynamically generated in Indonesian Time (IST): 2023-12-28 18:34:36
+This content is dynamically generated in Indonesian Time: 2023-12-28 18:37:08 WIB

 Current Weather in Depok: